fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 * 14.4.
 Hannah Scholz: Formalizing CW Complexes
 * 21.4.
 No seminar (Easter Monday)
 * 28.4.
 Michael Rothgang: Formalising bordism theory: a test of mathlib's differential geometry library *and* Johannes Folttmann: internal language of a topos.
 * 05.5.
-Jim Portegies (Eindhoven University of Technology): TBA
+Jim Portegies (Eindhoven University of Technology): The real interpolation theorem for the Carleson project
 * 12.5.
 Wenrong Zou: TBD and Izabela Mandla: TBD
 * 19.5.
 TBD
 * 26.5.
 TBD